Thank you to everyone who took part in our big conversations about urgent healthcare services in Colchester and Tendring.

 We’ve listened to what you’ve told us and your feedback has shaped the design of services in your area.

-The Urgent Treatment Centre at Colchester Hospital will be built next to the Emergency Department (A&E) and will replace the walk-in centre in Turner Road.
+The Urgent Treatment Centre at Colchester Hospital has been built next to the Emergency Department (A&E) and replaces the Walk-in Centre in Turner Road.

-The Urgent Treatment Centre at Clacton Hospital will replace the current Minor Injuries Unit but will remain on the same site.
-The Minor Injuries Unit at Fryatt Hospital, Harwich, will continue to be available to assess and treat minor injuries and will also remain on the same site.
+The Urgent Treatment Centre at Clacton Hospital replaces the Minor Injuries Unit but remains on the same site.
+The Minor Injuries Unit at Fryatt Hospital, Harwich, has become an Urgent Treatment Centre (Minor Injuries Only).
+It continues to be available to assess and treat minor injuries and remains on the same site.

 Local GP practices are working together to offer patients improved access to appointments in north east Essex.
 This means that there is the opportunity to see a GP, practice nurse, or other health professional as appropriate at a broader range of convenient times.